-1-Sentence-Summary: The Millionaire Fastlane points out the major flaws with the old get a degree, get a job, work hard, retire rich model, defines wealth in a new way and shows you the path to retiring young.
+1-Sentence-Summary: The Millionaire Fastlane points out what’s wrong with the old get a degree, get a job, work hard, retire rich model, defines wealth in a new way, and shows you the path to retiring young.

 Favorite quote from the author:

 Ironically, this is not a get-rich-quick book.
 To the contrary, it’s approach is very stoic.
 Ever since seeing a guy with a legendary Lamborghini Countach, MJ DeMarco knew he wanted to live a rich life.

 What he didn’t want is to get a degree, work 40 years, save every penny, retire and then, eventually, be able to drive his Lamborghini at 70 years old.

 The Millionaire Fastlane is his story of how he managed to retire at 33, a multi-millionaire.